What’s on TV this Christmas 2019?

 Airs: 22nd-24th December at 9pm

-Few literary works have been tailored with fairly as a lot regularity as Dickens’ A Christmas Carol, and with good motive – the 19th century fable stays the king of all Christmas tales.
+Few literary works have been tailored with fairly as a lot regularity as Dickens’ A Christmas Carol, and with good cause – the 19th century fable stays the king of all Christmas tales.

-This time it’s Man Pearce’s flip to comply with within the footsteps of Albert Finney, Patrick Stewart and Michael Caine and declare “Bah, humbug!”
+This time it’s Man Pearce’s flip to observe within the footsteps of Albert Finney, Patrick Stewart and Michael Caine and declare “Bah, humbug!”
 The Australian actor is joined on this three-part particular by Charlotte Riley, Stephen Graham, Andy Serkis and Vinette Robinson.

 Worzel Gummidge – BBC One